Category Archives: Action

 A treat for this retro fan is the inclusion of early 1970s Chevrolet Impalas and Chevy Novas throughout the entire feature film- was Chevy a financial backer?

-In the way of the primary villain and primary Bond girl, the film misses.
+In terms of the primary villain and primary Bond girl, the film misses.
 Jane Seymour is a dud as Solitaire, a character that really should have been played by a black actress.
-Seymour and Moore have zero chemistry and her character is weak and simpering, lacking any sort of backbone.
+Seymour and Moore have zero chemistry, and her character is weak and simpering, lacking any backbone.

-Similarly, Yaphet Kotto as Dr. Kananga seems miscast and lacks any real qualities that make him neither devious nor dangerous, and his inevitable swan song underwhelms.
+Similarly, Yaphet Kotto as Dr. Kananga seems miscast, with no real qualities that make him devious or dangerous, and his inevitable swan song underwhelms.

 Live and Let Die (1973) is not the greatest in the Bond collection and suffers from some problematic, now-dated aspects, racial issues, and a silly overtone, but, perhaps more so as a terrific childhood memory, I hold a particular fondness toward this film despite many negatives.